-- The Risk Council, an Executive Board subcommittee, which is responsible for ensuring that the controls are in place to identify, evaluate and manage risk. - Our Lines of Service and our Internal Firm Services, which document risks and the responses to them, carry out risk assessments annually and report to the Risk Council on how effectively they have managed risk during the year. - Reports of periodic reviews of performance and quality, which are carried out independently by the PwC network.
+- The Risk Council, an Executive Board subcommittee, which is responsible for ensuring that the controls are in place to identify, evaluate and manage risk. - Our Lines of Service and our Internal Firm Services, which document risks and the responses to them, carry out risk assessments annually and report to the Risk Council on how effectively they have managed risk during the year.

-- Our internal audit team, which reviews the effectiveness of the financial and operational systems and controls throughout the Group, and reports to the Executive Board and the Audit and Risk Committee of the Supervisory Board. - Our risk and quality functions, which oversee our professional services risk management systems and report to the Executive Board.
+- Periodic reviews of performance and quality, which are carried out independently by the PwC network. - Our internal audit team, which reviews the effectiveness of the financial and operational systems and controls throughout the Group, and reports to the Executive Board and the Audit and Risk Committee. - Our risk and quality functions, which oversee our professional services' risk management systems and report to the Executive Board.